osdeniz/pic16f877a-digital-alarm-clock/README.md

 ### 4. Operation
 1. Power on the system
-2. LCD should display current time and date
+2. LCD should display current time and date from DS3232
 3. Use buttons to navigate and set time/alarm
 4. Test alarm functionality